 Products bearing the Kijkwijzer recommendation

-Kijkwijzer is applied on virtually all audio-visual products on offer in the Netherlands, from television programmes and cinema films to films on DVD and video.
+Kijkwijzer is applied on virtually all audiovisual products on offer in The Netherlands, from television programmes and cinematic feature films to films on DVD.

 An exception is made on television for news and live programmes, as it is not possible to classify these in advance.
 However, the suppliers of these are obliged to take the broadcast time into account.
 Viewers must also be warned of shocking images in advance.